 What’s more, can you run the store by yourself or do you need another helping hand?
 Recruiting the right staff who excel at customer service could help you build a loyal customer base.
 But before assembling your team, you may wish to understand how payroll and business taxes work so you can budget accordingly.

-Finally, you could think about setting up a website, or if you prefer, selling your goods without one.
+Finally, you could think about setting up a website.
 Some high street stores offer click and collect services, where you can order online and collect in-store, while even delivery companies like Deliveroo and Uber Eats, (although there are other companies providing the same service so you should always do your research) are selling corner shop goods online.
 Do these examples prove there is a useful online-offline hybrid for small stores to consider?

 This has been prepared by Tyl by NatWest for informational purposes only and should not be treated as advice or a recommendation.
 There may be other considerations relevant to you and your business so you should undertake your own independent research.